There are basically two challenges with writing.

 The common advice is to start writing; so first time authors just write a book with no guidance and end up with something they are very proud of but nobody enjoys reading.
 Luckily there are consistent, practical ways to improve your writing quickly; mostly just by avoiding all the common mistakes everybody makes left to their own devices.

-Only a few authors (out of thousands) get to this level, through a combination of persistence, passion and patience.
+Only a few authors (out of thousands) get to this level – the level of basic competency – through a combination of persistence, passion and patience.

 The second is motivation.